Perfluorooctanesulfonic acid: History

-Chemistry
+Production

 The main method used for the industrial scale production of PFOS is electrochemical fluorination (ECF).
 ECF is an electrolysis method whereby the precursor of octanesulfonyl fluoride is electrolyzed in a solution of hydrogen fluoride to give perfluorooctanesulfonyl fluoride.
-This production method also results in shorter chain perfluoroalkyl substances being formed.
-PFOS predominates in the resultant mixture.
-A distinct isomer ratio has been observed in PFOS produced by ECF, in the order of 70% linear PFOS, 25% branched and 5% terminal; this is not a function of the production process but rather that the precursor also exhibits this isomer ratio.
-ECF was the means by which 3M produced PFOS up until May 2000 when the company announced a phaseout of fluorosurfactants.
+ECF produces 70% linear PFOS, 25% branched and 5% terminal; this is not a function of the production process but rather that the precursor also exhibits this isomer ratio.

-Although 89 constitutional isomers of PFOS are possible, environmental samples usually consist of a mixture of the linear isomer and 10 branched isomers.
+Although 89 constitutional isomers of PFOS are possible, environmental samples usually consist of the linear isomer and 10 branched isomers.

 Telomerisation involves constructing the PFOS molecule using short chain (often 2-carbon) precursors and adding a sulfonate group as a final step.
 This production process results in 100% linear PFOS.
 This production method, whilst cleaner and resulting in a much purer product than ECF, is not known to have been widely used except for the production of reagent grade PFOS and analytical standards.